From pollutant to building material - we create living space from CO₂

 Biogenic building cost subsidies

-CANCRET for your construction project:
+Using CANCRET for your construction project

 The highlight: the mixing plant comes to the element and the added value remains with the timber manufacturer.
 This strengthens the ecosystem and reduces transportation routes.

-Contact us for a non-binding consultation.
+→ Contact us for a no-obligation consultation.

 Our production in Nenzing AT (Lake Constance)